daniehben/worldbank-api-pipeline/README.md

 # ♦︎ Phase 1 – API Fetching & Data Cleaning (Python)

+This phase covers the automated extraction, refinement, and preprocessing of gender, education, demographic, and economic indicators from the World Bank API and supplementary UNESCO data.
+As the analytical direction of the project became clearer, the indicator list, country coverage, and data scope were expanded to support a richer and more complete narrative across the MENA region.

+## Indicator Refinement and Expansion

+Several indicators originally included were removed due to limited analytical value or static, non-informative values.
+Examples include HIV prevalence indicators and certain labor-force metrics that showed little to no variation across countries and years.
+In their place, more relevant and story-aligned indicators were added, including:

+• Full Women, Business & the Law (WBL) component indices
+• Human Capital Index (HCI) indicators
+• Gini coefficient
+• Population and demographic measures
+• Employment-to-population ratios (replacing weaker labor-force metrics)

+Country coverage was expanded from 13 to 18 countries to fully represent the MENA region.
+All new indicators and countries were incorporated into the API-fetching module, and an updated master dataset was generated reflecting this expanded scope.

 ## 🌐 Countries Covered

-Egypt, Morocco, Saudi Arabia, Jordan, Tunisia, Iraq, Yemen, Oman, Qatar, Bahrain, Kuwait, Algeria, Libya
+Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, Yemen, Palestine, Iran

 ## 📊 Indicators

-45+ gender, economic, and social indicators (e.g., literacy rates, employment, WBL Index, life expectancy, etc.).
-Each indicator includes metadata such as Indicator Code, Indicator Name, Country, Year, and Value.
+The dataset now includes 45+ gender, social, economic, legal, and demographic indicators such as literacy rates, WBL Index scores, HCI components, Gini inequality measures, employment ratios, and life expectancy.
+All indicators include standardised metadata fields: Indicator Code, Indicator Name, Country, Year, and Value.

 ## ⦿ Step 1: API Fetching (src/api_fetcher.py)
 #### Purpose
-Automates fetching of World Bank data and exports a unified dataset for all selected indicators and countries.
+Automates the fetching of World Bank data and exports a unified dataset for all selected indicators and countries.

 #### Main Features